 - The findings of your surgery will be explained to you and your family immediately after surgery.
 However, in the post-operative period, during recovery from anesthesia you may not fully remember or fully understand what was said.
-This will be again when you return for your post-op appointment. - Please bring any surgical pictures you were provided to your follow-up. - Please contact Dr. Ball's office if you experience the following: - Excessive bleeding (bleeding through your dressing) - Fever greater than 101 degrees F - Persistent nausea or vomiting - Decreased sensation or discoloration of the operative limb - o Pain or swelling that is getting worse and not better with medication
+This will be discussed again when you return for your post-op appointment. - Please contact Dr. Ball's office if you experience the following: - Excessive bleeding (bleeding through your dressing) - o Fever greater than 101 degrees F - Persistent nausea or vomiting - Decreased sensation or discoloration of the operative limb - Pain or swelling that is getting worse and not better with medication